sonaal0805/music_app/README.md

  ## Improvements: ##

-1. Search Feature: Users should be able to search tracks using collection name, artist name, track name.
+1. Search Feature: The search feature should allow users to search for tracks using the collection name, artist name, and track name.
-2. User Registration and Authentication: Can be used to personalize track lists and facilitate interaction among users.
+2. User Registration and Authentication: User registration and authentication should be implemented to enable personalization of track lists and facilitate interaction among users.
-3. Like Feature: Users can keep a list of their favorite tracks.
-This feature can help in personalization as well.
+3. Like Feature: The "like" feature should be implemented so that users can create and maintain a list of their favorite tracks, which can aid in personalization.
-4. Better quality images
-5. Proper Server-side Database: Currently, with only 50 tracks and just one user, we don't need a proper database.
-But we would obviously need a proper database to scale the app.
+4. High-quality Images: High-quality images should be provided to enhance the overall user experience.
+5. Server-side database: A proper server-side database will be necessary to scale the app as it grows beyond its current size of 50 tracks and one user.
-6. Allowing users to edit a comment directly from the comment modal.
+6. Edit from Comment Modal: Users should be able to edit comments directly from the comment modal for improved usability.
+7. PWA Implementation: Implementing PWA can enhance the user experience and leverage the features of native mobile devices.
+8. Testing Script: In order to eliminate bugs, it's important to conduct both unit and end-to-end testing.
+Tools such as Jest can be used to automate this process.

  ## Production Consideration: ##